Unboxed-Software/solana-course/content/hello-world-program.md

 ## Rust Basics

-Before we dive into the building our "Hello world!" program, let’s first go over some Rust basics.
+Before we dive into the building our "Hello, world!" program, let’s first go over some Rust basics.
 If you want to dig deeper into Rust, have a look at the [Rust language book](https://doc.rust-lang.org/book/ch00-00-introduction.html).

 ### Module System

 Rust organizes code using what is collectively referred to as the “module system”.

 This includes: